 personal preference.
 I stick with what I think felts

-the types of fiber I felt with.
+the types of fiber I felt with best.
 I felt with wool

 batting that is slightly coarse and crimpy and use only